milanmitrovic91/selenium/python/tutorial/tutorial.md

 Here can be found web elements that we are going to use during exercises <https://formy-project.herokuapp.com> .

+We can find detailed documentation of python selenium api on this link <https://selenium-python.readthedocs.io> .
+This is place where I used to spend lot of time when I was working with selenium.

 ## Which locator is good?